This superb Pyrenees nature and wildlife guide is now available to order from the Hike Pyrenees website – click here for details.

 Spanish Moon Moth – a huge moth with a wingspan of almost 15cm

 This Spanish Moon Moth was a fantastic find.
+First time I ever saw it was on an outdoor bench in my backyard, but couldn’t quite get a shot.
 It was the biggest moth I’ve ever seen with a wingspan approaching 15cm and had fantastic colours.
 They live in pine forests and are quite rare so it was a real privilege to see it.

 Saffron is the most expensive spice in the world and sells for more than $4000 a kilo.
 Production is hugely labour intensive with the delicate task of removal of the stamens only possible by hand.
 Good report on the BBC on how Spain is hoping this years saffron harvest will help boost employment for the troubled Spanish economy.
 Read the report.